Judah Halevi: Love

 Joyous, careless youth, and merry, happy delight in life find their expression in his love-songs, many of which are epithalamia.
 In Egypt, where the muse of his youth found a glorious "Indian summer" in the circle of his friends, he wrote his "swan-song": "Wondrous is this land to see, With perfume its meadows laden, But more fair than all to me Is yon slender, gentle maiden.
 Ah, Time's swift flight I fain would stay, Forgetting that my locks are gray."

 Many of his poems are addressed to a gazelle or deer according to the custom in al-Andalus, and his oeuvre includes homoerotic poems such as "That Day While I Had Him" and "To Ibn Al-Mu'allim."
-They follow established themes in Arabic and Hebrew poetry such as the yearning of the lover contrasted with the cruelty of the beloved, who possesses a shining countenance.
+They follow established themes in Arabic and Hebrew poetry, such as the lover's yearning contrasted with the cruelty of the beloved, who possesses a shining countenance.
 It is unknown whether this work reflects personal experience or artistic tradition.

 Riddles

 Judah is noted as the most prolific composer of Hebrew riddles, with a corpus of at least sixty-seven riddles, some of which survive in his own hand, and even in draft form, though only a few have been translated into English.
-Judah's riddles are mostly short, monorhyme compositions on concrete subjects such as everyday objects, animals and plants, or a name or word.
+Judah's riddles are mostly short, monorhyme compositions on concrete subjects such as everyday objects, animals and plants, or names or words.
 One example is the following: "What is it that's blind with an eye in its head, but the race of mankind its use can not spare; spends all its life in clothing the dead, but always itself is naked and bare?"